Will1229/Blockchain/README.md

 # A simple implementation of blockchain
-This project aims to create a simple implementation of blockchain in java for learning purpose based on [this project] (https://github.com/lhartikk/naivechain).
+This project aims to create a simple implementation of blockchain in java for learning purpose based on [this project](https://github.com/lhartikk/naivechain).